 Acronis AnyData Engine (opens in new tab) is a DRaaS service that uses backup images to provide storage and recovery data for any hardware or virtual machine.
 These are then saved to a proprietary Unified Backup Format, which can be stored in the cloud or on premises.
 A single server management panel allows you to monitor and check reports, with restore available at a granular level so only the data that needs recovering needs to be swapped in, rather than more than is necessary.

-Sungard AS delivers a leading DRaaS and business continuity provider, as part of its cloud and physical infrastructure recovery service.
+Sungard AS (opens in new tab) delivers a leading DRaaS and business continuity solution, as part of its cloud and physical infrastructure recovery service.
 The company also provides infrastructure and resilience consulting, as well as managed colocation services.
 For Sungard's DRaaS, the focus is in working with complex hybrid systems, where some of the IT infrastructure may be in a private cloud, some running on-premises, while other legacy systems are tacked on.
 The process involves starting with data protection, then restoring environments, and the process is fully managed.
-There's no basic pricing structure, so you'll need to contact Sungard for a quote.

-Veeam Availability Suite provides an all-round back-up and replication solution through a single management console.
+Veeam Availability Suite (opens in new tab) provides an all-round back-up and replication solution through a single management console.
 Veeam uses a cloud repository to store and replicate all data and IT infrastructure, so it can be called upon for use for any disaster recovery purposes.
-The DRaaS solution itself is provided not just with the Availability Sute, but also other packages such as Backup and Replication, as well as Backup Essentials.
+The DRaaS solution itself is provided not just with the Availability Suite, but also other packages such as Backup and Replication, as well as Backup Essentials.
 The company also provides free resources, not least a Dummies Guide to DRaaS.
-However, to purchase their services you will need to contact a reseller.